Daylesford Abbey: Leadership

-Daylesford Abbey is currently headed by Abbot Domenic Rossi, O. Praem Paoli Abbey Gets New Abbot In Longtime Homeless Advocate.
+Daylesford Abbey is currently headed by Abbot Domenic Rossi, O. Praem.
 Abbot Domenic is Daylesford's fifth Abbot.
 His immediate predecessor was Abbot Richard Antonucci, O. Praem.

 Like many members of the community, Abbot Domenic hails from South Philadelphia.
 He was educated by the Norbertines at Bishop Neumann High School (now Saints John Neumann and Maria Goretti High School Home.)
 Abbot Domenic joined the community in 1966 and was ordained in 1974.
 He was elected to the position of Abbot in January 2018.

 Ministries

 The Norbertines at Daylesford Abbey are active in many ministries throughout the Philadelphia region and the Delaware Valley.
-Norbertines serve at St. Norbert Parish St Norbert Parish, in Paoli, PA, and formerly at St. Gabriel Parish Saint Gabriel Catholic Church - Philadelphia, PA in the Grays Ferry section of South Philadelphia.
+The priests of the Abbey serve in Pennsylvania, Delaware and Chicago.
+Norbertines serve at St. Norbert Parish St Norbert Parish, in Paoli, Pennsylvania.

 Abbot Domenic Rossi, O. Praem., founded Bethesda Project Services for Philadelphians Experiencing Homelessness, a ministry to the homeless of Philadelphia.
 The Norbertine community at Daylesford Abbey continues to be actively engaged in this ministry today.
 Norbertines from Daylesford Abbey work in education as well, serving at Archmere Academy.

-Spirituality and Retreat Center
+Spirituality and retreat center

-The Spirituality Center Spirituality Center at Daylesford Abbey offers programs such as private and group retreats, and seminars.
+The Spirituality Center at Daylesford Abbey offers programs such as private and group retreats, and seminars.